dbertoni/test-coding-python/README.md

 - `POST /items/`: Create a new item
 - `GET /items/`: List all items
 - `GET /items/{item_id}`: Get a specific item

+## Evaluation Criteria

+Your solution will be evaluated based on:
+- Correct identification of all issues
+- Quality of the fixes implemented
+- Understanding of containerisation concepts
+- Code quality and best practices
+- Documentation clarity